A Eurostar Italia ETR500 power car

 The Zurich to Prague sleeping car boarding at Zurich HB

-Zurich to Prague by sleeping-car, seen at Zurich HBMore information about this sleeper.
+Zurich to Prague by sleeping-car, seen at Zurich HBMore about this sleeper.

 City Night Line standard (economy) sleeper City Night Line standard (economy) sleeper in day mode City Night Line deluxe sleeper, private toilet & shower Comfortline sleeper corridor